etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Processes.md

 !!!info
     For more information, read [How to create a Java Process](../../../developer-guide/etendo-classic/how-to-guides/.How_to_create_a_Java_Based_Process.md)   .

 Java processes are also defined in the `Application Dictionary > Report and Process` window.
-Depending on the _UI pattern_ they use, they can be split into _Standard_ and _Manual_ .
+Depending on the _UI pattern_ they use, they can be split into _Standard_ and _Manual_.
 Additionally, if the _UI Pattern_ is set to _Manual_, it is necessary to include an entry in the *Process Mapping* to make it accessible in the `web.xml`.

 !!!note
     The pop-up used to invoke Java processes defined with _Standard_ _UI pattern_ is automatically generated in the same way the interface for PL/SQL processes is done.

 To set a Java process to be have Standard UI just set the _UI Pattern_ field to _Standard_ in the `Application Dictionary > Report and Process` header.

-It is also necessary to indicate the Java class that is going to implement the process, this is done adding a new record in the *Process Class* tab.
+It is also necessary to indicate the Java class that is going to implement the process.
+This is done by adding a new record in the *Process Class* tab.
 At least, one record in this tab must be checked as default.

+!!!info
     If the process requires parameters they can be defined in the *Parameter* tab as explained in the [Parameters](#parameters) section of this document.

 ###  Executing processes